HUST-NingKang-Lab/Meta-Prism-2.0/README.md

 ## Note

-* Many phylogenetic tree has notation in file, including silva phylogenetic tree.
+* Many phylogenetic tree has notation in file, including the SILVA phylogenetic tree.
 You may want to delete the notations to use the program.
 * Our packaged data format is combined with the phylogenetic tree.
 After you packaged samples from one tree, you cannot perform calculation using the data with another phylogenetic tree.

 ### Formats